PeterOosterom/Tools/Accidentcounter/README.md

-#Days since last accident counter
+# Accident Counter

-Its a simple days since last accident counter with a reset button.
+Days since last accident counter

-It counts up every morning at 8 am.

-#How to change timezone
+## Installation

+Its just a single html5 file, just use your favorite webserver

+## Changing the time

 Line 67 to 78 contain the logic for the time counter.

 Change the timezone on line 70 by changing timeZone: 'Europe/Amsterdam'

-or change the time it counts up on line 73
+or change the time it counts up on line 73 by changing the .getHours, .getMinutes or .getSeconds values